-If aCoSpriority queue is set in global mode, the mapping of CoS priority queue on all ports will be affected.
+If a CoS priority queue is set in global mode, the mapping of CoS priority queue on all ports will be affected.
 When priority queues are set on a L2 port, the priority queues can only work on this L2 port.

-Enter the following privileged mode and run the following commands as follows to setCoSpriority queue.
+Enter the following management mode and run the following commands one by one to set CoS priority queue.

 Command Purpose

 config Enters the global configuration mode.

 [no] cos map quid cos1cosn Sets the CoS priority queue.

 quid stands for the ID of a CoS priority queue.

-cos1cosn stands for the IEEE802.1p- defined CoS value.
+cos1cosn stands for the IEEE802.1p-defined CoS value.

 exit Goes back to the EXEC mode.

-write Saves the settings .
+write Saves the settings.